 First, you must understand there’s no free time for a college basketball player.
 Not at this level.
 Not in this program.
 That’s true in October, more so in November, and their lives are non-stop by spring.
 So when you ask for a last-minute favor in March, you’re pretty much SOL.

-Pan to last March, and we were set to do a short video shoot with the Spirit of Houston and some HOUNIL athletes.
-Something silly, goofy, fun, and quick.
-Like 5-10 minutes quick.
-We had two players lined up, but somehow that fell through.
+In March 2023, we had a short video shoot scheduled with the Spirit of Houston and some HOUNIL athletes.
+Something silly, goofy, fun, and quick—like 5-10 minutes quick.
+We had two players lined up, but somehow, that fell through.
 So after practice, I’m hustling to find someone to help us.

 We were scrambling to find someone – the band and Emanuel Sharp were in, but we needed a big man.
 Or a little man.
 Or any man.
 From the Guy V. Lewis Development Facility lobby, you can see when players leave the locker room/lounge area and head to the dining area.
 As we were preparing to cancel, I saw Reggie Chaney walking across to get some food, and I threw a Hail Mary.

 I ran up the stairs and told him our issue, our time crunch, and how it had all fallen apart.
 He listened and nodded, mumbling, ‘Yeah, yeah,’ which I can still hear now.
 And then he said cool, that sounds like fun.
 “I’d be happy to do it.”
-Didn’t ask us to wait for him to eat, just said let’s go.
+He didn’t ask us to wait for him to eat; he just said let’s go.

 Reggie came down with us to the Bert Winston Band Complex and spent 45 minutes shooting film, “playing” the tuba, dancing, talking to band members, enjoying, and hanging out.
 He had fun, but Reggie always found a way to have fun.
 He was serious, but he didn’t take himself seriously.